[Photography] Barong & Rangda

-This new series shall explore the genesis and characteristics of legendary demons, spirits and deities from cultures across the globe, examining the historical and cultural impact of these mythological creatures in their respected country of origin.
+Psychic Garden's new Demonology series shall explore the genesis stories and characteristics of legendary demons, spirits and deities from cultures across the globe, examining the historical and cultural impact of these mythological creatures globally and in their respected country of origin.

-For our first instalment we're delving into the story of the two most important spiritual figures in Balinese mythology, Barong and Randga, with photos taken by resident creative Denholm Hewlett.
+For our first instalment we're delving deep into the story of the two most important spiritual figures in Balinese mythology, Barong and Randga, illustrated with photos by resident creative Denholm Hewlett.

 The eternal mystical conflict between Rangda and Barong is one of the most famous and ancient folklore legends in Balinese culture, portrayed through native dance performances to represent the balance between the natural world and the forces of good and evil existing in spiritual harmony.

-Barong and Rangda masks can be found in almost every hindu temple in Bali, and are said to bring protection to the masses.
 In Balinese folklore and religious traditions, it's crucial to understand that gods, demons and witches are not considered to be entirely "good" or entirely "evil" entities, they inhabit a mystical grey area of intertwining positive and negative energies that represent the dichotomy between darkness and light.
+Barong and Rangda masks can be found in almost every hindu temple in Bali, and are said to bestow protection to the masses.

-From the light, came the existence of Barong, the ruler of light.
+From the light, came the existence of Barong, the ruler of light and prosperity.
 From the darkness, came the existence of Rangda, the ruler of destruction and chaos.
 Rangda is one of the most key figures in Balinese mythology and ritualistic healing traditions.
 The incarnation of Calon Arang, the legendary witch that wreaked havoc in ancient Java throughout the 10th century.

 Rangda is depicted as an elderly naked siren with intense demonic eyes, razor harp claws, ghostly white hair, deranged tusk-fangs, and a hideously long tongue.
 Rangda is the odious child-eating goddess of the underworld, the malevolent grand witch of the graveyard realm.
 The master of black magic, she leads a fearsome army of ghostly leyak spirits to terrorise the Balinese people with her sadistic strain of witchcraft.
 Although Rangda is widely feared and considered to be the personification of evil, she is simultaneously revered as a key protective force of nature on the island of Bali - the black goddess mother of transformational chaos and destruction.